ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   4. stores data in a variable
   5. fetch data by executing fetchone() method on the variable
   6. appending the where clause with filtering criteria to filter fetched data
+- how to update values in a table?
+  1. create an object using update() method
+  2. append where() clause with parameter to select a specific column
+  3. append values() clause and new value as the parameter
+  4. store the object in a statement or variable
+  5. execute SQL expression using execute() passing the statement as a parameter
+- how to delete rows or values in a table?
+  1. run delete() on a target table object
+  2. append where() clause passing parameter to select specific column value to delete
+  3. store the above operation in a variable or statement
+  4. execute SQL delete expression using execute() passing the delete statement as a parameter

 ------------